iManagement

 Smoke or water?

-Smoke remains the standard tool to mask alarm pheromones.
+Smoke remains the standard tool for masking alarm pheromones.

-In certain situations (calm colonies, very short inspections, high temperatures), a light water spray can be a less invasive occasional alternative: it induces grooming behaviour without strongly disrupting chemical communication.
+In certain situations (calm colonies, very brief inspections, high temperatures), a light water spray can be a situational, less invasive alternative: it triggers grooming behaviour in the bees without strongly disrupting chemical communication.

-This option should remain contextual, measured and consistent with the objective of the visit.
+This option should remain contextual, measured, and consistent with the objective of the inspection.

 Learn more: